 This training will start with a brief review of co-occurring disorders, integrated care, and common barriers to providing care to co-occurring disorders.
 We will then move into a review of 5 competencies needed by clinicians to provide the best integrated care for co-occurring disorders and examples of how to provide training and support in identified competency areas.

 September 2021: "The Impact of Domestic Violence on Children's Brain Development"

 Presented by: Peter S. Martin, MD, MPH, Director of the Division of Community Psychiatry and Assistant Professor of Psychiatry, University at Buffalo

 There are numerous deleterious effects that growing up in a violent and/or neglectful household can have on the development of youth.
 In this presentation, there will be an overview of different regions of the brain that are negatively changed as a result of this exposure.
 There will be an explanation of typical functioning of these various brain regions.
 Subsequently, there will be an exploration of how these specifics changes in these areas as a result of exposure to violence can impact the functioning of youths, with different impacts depending on the stage of development.

-Presenters: Esther Kaul, LMHC, and Lana Lal, LMHC.
-They are both Clinical Supervisors in the Counseling Services program at Child & Family Services.
+Presented by: Esther Kaul, LMHC, and Lana Lal, LMHC, they are both Clinical Supervisors in the Counseling Services program at Child & Family Services

 The COVID-19 pandemic disrupted our daily lives and our “business as usual” mentality which has forced us to make so many adjustments in our personal and professional lives.
 These adjustments impacted us emotionally, physically, and mentally.
 Please join us to discuss and explore how to successfully transition out of the pandemic and create new routines, all while developing a new normal for ourselves, our families and the individuals we serve.
 Our goal is to discuss the residual effects of the pandemic on providers as well as explore strategies for healthy coping and management.